Bulking Up for the Holidays

 Americans love to purchase everything in massive quantities, and yet for some reason the one product that they would do well to buy in bulk is the one they are least likely to give the warehouse membership club treatment.
 No doubt some of this is due to our association of wine with snobbery and delicacy (rich people always buy one tiny, expensive thing at a time!) or perhaps the unhealthy relationship we have with alcohol in general (as though purchasing one bottle at a time means we're less likely to be alcoholics--bad news: the cashier definitely recognizes you and knows you have a problem!).
 But the truth is that buying wine in larger quantities saves you money, ratchets up your hosting skills, and saves you a ton of time and hassle, especially when you've got the season of giving [drinking] ahead of you.
 It's true that like all things, wine should not be bought in absurd quantities that you might never manage to consume, but a little forethought goes a long way.
 And 10 lbs. of cocktail meatballs for $17.50?
 You can't beat that!

-To start buying well in bulk, there are a few questions that need answering: how much to buy and what to get?
+To start buying well in bulk, there are some questions that need answering: how much to buy and what to get?
 The short answer is, buy by the case and always have a mixture of red, white and sparkling.
 "A case?!" you say with dismay.
 "Red AND white?" you say, with continued, now clearly feigned, dismay.
-Yes, I repeat, you should always have on hand about a case of mixed wines, and to show you why let's work out the math together: A standard 750ml bottle of wine has five glasses (if you don't believe me ask the somm the next time you go to your favorite restaurant) and a case has 12 bottles, and if you (and your companion if you have one) like to have wine just about every night with your meal and also like to entertain occasionally those bottles will disappear before you can say "Daniel Radcliffe did "Now You See You Me 2?!"
+Yes, I repeat, you should always have on hand about a case of mixed wines, and to show you why let's work out the math together: A standard 750ml bottle of wine has five glasses (if you don't believe me, test it out by filling an old wine bottle with water and pouring it into measured glassware) and a case has 12 bottles, and if you (and your companion if you have one) like to have wine just about every night with your meal and also like to entertain occasionally those bottles will disappear before you can say "Daniel Radcliffe did "Now You See You Me 2?!"
 If you think, oh but I always drink red so I never need white or sparkling, think again.
 At the very least, you'll want to always have a bottle or two of both colors on hand for guests who might show up unexpected with a tray of rock-hard Christmas snickerdoodles, and you definitely don't want to be the person who realizes at 10pm on New Year's Eve that the only sparkling you have is cider.
 Nothing is sadder than ringing in the new year with only a glass of Martinelli's and your own thoughts as company.